mailbyms/AIClient-2-API/README.md

 # AIClient-2-API 🚀

-**一个能将多种仅客户端内使用的大模型 API（Gemini CLI, Qwen Code Plus, Kiro Claude...），模拟请求，统一封装为本地 OpenAI 兼容接口的强大代理。**
+**A powerful proxy that can unify the requests of various large model APIs (Gemini CLI, Qwen Code Plus, Kiro Claude...) that are only used within the client into a local OpenAI compatible interface.**

 </div>